 Free Rider was first "discovered" in 1995 by Alexander Huber, then climbed free in 1998 by the German and his brother Thomas Huber.
 The big wall is considered an extreme classic - it follows the line of The Salathé Wall and then, high up on the headwall, avoids the 8b crux and continues independently for 4 pitches, past difficulties up to 5.12d (7c).

-In order to place Honnold's ascent in perspective, it's worth noring that in May 2007 Canada's Stéphane Perron carried out the first solo of the route, require seven days for his all-free, rope solo ascent.
+In order to place Honnold's ascent in perspective, it's worth noting that in May 2007 Canada's Stéphane Perron carried out the first solitary ascent of the route, requiring seven days for his all-free, rope solo ascent.
 In 2013 Dutchman Jorg Verhoeven made a rope solo repeat over four days, resorting to aid at times, while in 2016 Britain's Pete Whittaker made an all-free rope solo ascent in under 24 hours.